netidx/netidx/README.md

         println!("washu-chan cpu temp is: {:?}", v);
     }
 }
+# Ok(())
+# };
 ```

 Published values always have a value, and new subscribers receive
 the most recent published value initially.
 Thereafter a
 subscription is a lossless ordered stream, just like a tcp
-connection, except that instead of bytes Values are the unit of
+connection, except that instead of bytes `publisher::Value` is the
-transmission.
-Since the subscriber can write values back to the
+unit of transmission.
+Since the subscriber can write values back
-publisher, the connection is bidirectional, also like a Tcp
+to the publisher, the connection is bidirectional, also like a Tcp
 stream.

 Values include many useful primitives, including zero copy bytes